MusM Music (Musicology)

 We aim to:

-- build on undergraduate studies of music and society and the cultural study of music, introducing you to a wide range of advanced methodologies, theories, discourses and practices;
+- build on undergraduate studies of music history, aesthetics, analysis and performance by introducing you to a wide range of advanced musicological methodologies, theories, discourses and practices;

 - enable you to refine and develop your individual skills, talents and interests;